Pages

 --TECHknitter

-PS: Note that if you choose to work a slipped selvedge, it is very common to add 1 stitch at each edge of your knitting (2 stitches total).
-In other words, if your pattern calls for casting on 30 stitches, you would actually cast on 32, thus assuring that your slipped selvedge in no way interferes with whatever the pattern instructions are.
+PS: If you choose to work a slipped selvedge, it is very common to add 1 stitch at each edge (2 stitches total).
+In other words, if your pattern calls for casting on 30 stitches, you would actually cast on 32.
+This assures your slipped selvedge in no way interferes with the pattern instructions.
 Naturally, if you look over the pattern and see that the edges are simply plain anyway, you could just work the slipped selvedge on the two edge stitches without adding.
-Yet, even in this context, many confirmed slip-stitches would go ahead and add the two stitches anyway, out of habit.
+Yet, many confirmed slip-stitchers would go ahead and add the two stitches anyway, out of habit.